 This connection that we share, this knowledge that we have gained, and all that we have yet to learn – these are the roots of The Herbarium.“

 Since it’s a hub of information, I’m using Herbarium as a resource for our homeschool herbal studies.
 While this site isn’t for young children, my teenagers are able to use it well.

 The Library and Shop

-With membership in the Herbarium, you get access to this book AS WELL AS every other e-book they publish this year.
-There’s also a shop page where you can find all HANE’s products.
+With membership in the Herbarium, you get access to this book AS WELL AS other e-books they have published.
+There’s also a shop page where you can find all Herbal Academy products.

 My son has been struggling to get rid of bronchitis and I’m looking for something to help him with his breathing.
 I wanted to know more about licorice root for that, so I popped that into the search.
 I learned so many things I didn’t know, and I’ve used licorice root a lot.

 Any season of the year, for any herbal need you have, you’re bound to find something of value in Herbarium.

 Part of why the homesteading lifestyle in general is the rhythm of life that one adopts.
 I need to rest in winter; move slower, eat broth and make plans for future herb gardens.

 In summer, I’m all movement and watermelon and bare feet.
 Seasonal eating, seasonal living – seasons!
 Important to ebb and flow.